SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-cluster.md

 The 4Gb mem_limit should not be lower as this is the minimal value for Elasticsearch.

+### Scalability

+Application nodes can be scaled using replicas.
+This is not the case for the Search nodes as Elasticsearch will not become ready.
+See the [Configure and Operate a Cluster](/setup/operate-cluster/) for more information.

-### Logs
+### Volumes
+You'll use the following volumes in your configuration:

+- `sonarqube_data` – In the Docker Compose configuration example in the following section, volumes are shared between replicas in the application nodes, so you don't need a `sonarqube_data` volume on your application nodes.
+In the search nodes, the `sonarqube_data` volume contains the Elasticsearch data and helps reduce startup time, so we recommend having a `sonarqube_data` volume on each search node.
+- `sonarqube_extensions` – For application nodes, we recommend sharing a common `sonarqube_extensions` volume which contains any plugins you install and the Oracle JDBC driver if necessary.
-The sonarqube_logs volume will be populated with a new folder depending on the containers hostname and all logs of this container will be put into this folder.
+- `sonarqube_logs` – For both application and search nodes, we recommend sharing a common `sonarqube_logs` volume which contains SonarQube logs.
+The volume will be populated with a new folder depending on the container's hostname and all logs of this container will be put into this folder.
 This behavior also happens when a custom log path is specified via the [Docker Environment Variables](/setup/environment-variables/).

-### Search and Application nodes

-The Application nodes can be scaled using replicas.
-Please note that this is not the case for the Search nodes: Elasticsearch will not become ready.

 ## Example Docker Compose configuration